All Products

 Important

-The nconnect parameter increases the throughput of a single ECS instance to access NAS, but does not increase the throughput threshold of the NAS file system.
-If you enable the nconnect parameter for single concurrency, small data blocks, and latency-sensitive services, the latency increases.
-We recommend that you do not enable the nconnect parameter for such services.
+The nconnect parameter increases the throughput of a single ECS instance accessing NAS but does not increase the throughput threshold of the NAS file system.
+If you enable the nconnect parameter for single-concurrency, small data block, or latency-sensitive services, latency increases.
+Do not enable the nconnect parameter for such services.

-• Solution 2: Modify sunrpc.tcp_slot_table_entries to increase the throughput of a single ECS instance to access NAS
+• Solution 2: Modify sunrpc.tcp_slot_table_entries to increase the throughput of a single ECS instance accessing NAS

-sunrpc in the Linux kernel determines the number of communication slots within a single NFS link.
-Different Linux versions adopt different sunrpc configurations.
-If the slot configuration is high, the latency may increase.
-If the slot configuration is low, the throughput may be insufficient.
-If you require high throughput, we recommend that you set the slot quantity to 128.
-If you require low latency, we recommend that you set the slot quantity to 16 or less.
+The sunrpc module in the Linux kernel determines the number of communication slots within a single NFS link.
+Different Linux versions use different sunrpc configurations.
+If the slot configuration is high, latency may increase.
+If the slot configuration is low, throughput may be insufficient.
+If you require high throughput, set the slot quantity to 128.
+If you require low latency, set the slot quantity to 16 or less.

 Note

-The effect of configuring the sunrpc.tcp_slot_table_entries parameter is far worse than that of the nconnect parameter.
-We recommend that you reconfigure the nconnect parameter for Linux kernel 5.3 and later.
+The effect of configuring the sunrpc.tcp_slot_table_entries parameter is not as significant as that of the nconnect parameter.
+Configure the nconnect parameter for Linux kernel 5.3 and later.

-Multiple concurrent reads and writes on a single ECS instance are performed.
-The Linux kernel version is earlier than 3.10.
+Multiple concurrent I/O read and write operations are performed on a single ECS instance.
+The kernel version is earlier than 3.10.

 Procedure

-For more information, see How do I change the maximum number of concurrent NFS requests from an NFS client?
+For more information, see How to modify the number of concurrent NFS requests.

 Why does NGINX require a long period of time to write logs to a file system?

-You can use the following two commands to specify NGINX logs: The log_format command specifies the log format.
-The access_log command specifies the log storage path, format name, and cache size.
+Use two instructions to specify NGINX logs.
+The log_format instruction specifies the log format.
+The access_log instruction specifies the log file storage path, format name, and cache size.

-NGINX requires a long period of time to write logs to the file system, which reduces the performance of the file system.
+NGINX takes a long time to write logs to the file system, which reduces write performance.

-• Solution 1: Delete the variables in the access_log command and store the logs in a fixed path.
+• Solution 1: Delete the variables in the access_log instruction and store the logs in a fixed path.

-• Solution 2: Run the open_log_file_cache command to cache the file descriptors of frequently used logs.
-This improves the performance of log storage to the path that contains the variables.
-For more information, see open_log_file_cache.
+• Solution 2: Use the open_log_file_cache instruction to cache the file descriptors of frequently used logs.
+This improves the performance of log storage to paths that contain variables.
+For more information about the configurations, see open_log_file_cache.

 Recommended configurations: